 Driving to school is a privilege, which is extended to Westhill juniors and seniors.
-Parking is limited to the Grand Ave. parking lot in the spots highlighted with yellow stripes, the Onondaga Blvd. lot in those spaces facing the road, and in the east lot in those spaces facing the playing fields.
+Sophomores who get their driver's license and have parent approval will be issued parking passes on a case by case basis and will be parking at St. Ann's.
+Student parking on campus are limited to yellow lined spaces only.
 Students are not allowed to drive their cars unless their parents have sent a written request to the main office for approval.
 Forms are available in the main office.
 Any student who does receive approval for driving to school must purchase a \$4.00 numbered sticker.
 This is to be placed on the driver's side rear door window.
 Students may receive permission to drive a motorcycle to school and park in a specially designated area.
 Student cars should be registered as soon as possible.
-Students in ninth, and tenth grades, and those who are not registered to park are not to drive to school; after one warning, the penalty for driving to school without permission will be an assignment to one late detention.
+Students who are not registered to park are not to drive to school; after one warning, the penalty for driving to school without permission will be an assignment to one late detention.